Air Antilles Flight Delay and Cancellation Compensation

 Flights arriving at EU airports✅ Covered

 These regulations also cover airlines from Norway, Switzerland, and Iceland.
-This means if you’re flying with any airline within, to, or from Europe, you most likely have these rights.
-It’s important to understand these regulations – they exist to assist you if something goes wrong with your flight.
-They make sure you’re not stranded when your trip arrangements go awry.
+This means when you travel with any airline to, from, or within Europe, you probably have these rights.
+It’s good to understand these regulations – they’re in place to help you if issues arise with your flight.
+They ensure you’re not abandoned when your travel plans go awry.

 When You Are Not Entitled to Compensation

-Air Antilles is not always at fault when flights are delayed or cancelled.
+Air Antilles isn’t necessarily responsible when flights are delayed or cancelled.
 Occasionally, situations arise that the airline can’t control, like really bad weather or unexpected problems.

-For instance, if there’s an abrupt major weather event, an urgent situation at the airport, or an air traffic control strike, Air Antilles cannot be held accountable.
+For instance, if there’s an abrupt major weather event, an airport emergency, or a strike by air traffic controllers, Air Antilles cannot be held accountable.
 These are called “extraordinary circumstances” that the airline can’t do anything about.

-When these events take place, you probably won’t get any compensation.
+When these situations occur, you likely won’t get any compensation.
 The airline is not considered to be doing anything wrong when these unexpected issues come up.
+However, Air Antilles must prove that the delay or cancellation was caused by extraordinary circumstances in order to avoid paying.

 Recent Flight Delays and Cancellations